 Dr. Lazare is a renowned general and cosmetic dentist in Manhattan’s Upper East Side.
 He specializes in oral health and enhancing the look of each patient’s smile.
 Aside from his regular duties as a dentist, Dr. Lazare remains current in the field of dental by past inventions of dental devices and dental apps, and learning about new technology for his practice.
 In his free time, Dr. Lazare runs a charity with his family, Kare2Share.org, aimed at providing creative outlets to New York City’s disadvantaged youth.
-With more than two decades of experience in dental medicine, Dr. Lazare is a trusted dentist in Manhattan and a respected member of the community.
+With more than two decades of experience in dental medicine, Dr. Lazare is a trusted dentist in Midtown and Upper East Side Manhattan and a respected member of the community.

 Contact the Upper East Side New York, NY office of Dr. Lazare at 212-861-2599.